Amy Kaplan suffered a traumatic brain injury two years ago. The 24-year-old Brighton woman now needs a service dog to perform a variety of tasks.

 Kaplan took out her phone and began to record the incident.

-On her video, Kaplan can be heard saying, "Are you denying me service because of my service dog?"
+, Kaplan can be heard saying, "Are you denying me service because of my service dog?"

 The employee responded, "No I'm not.
 I'm telling you that you can't come in with your service dog."